exasol/script-languages-release/doc/user_guide/FAQ.md

 #### Problem

 `exaslct` itself uses docker.
 Because of that it needs access to the docker socket and also input/output-directories must not be hidden inside the build containers by docker's filesystem overlays.
+This means, you must mount the input/output-directories to the same path as they have on the host.

 #### Solution